London-based consumer tech company Nothing launches its most advanced audio experience to date, Ear (Stick)

 Ergonomic design for enhanced comfort.
 Powerfully authentic sound with the 12.6 mm custom driver and Bass Lock.
 And improved Clear Voice Technology.
 Delivered in a unique, compact case.

-CEBU, Philippines, Oct.
+KUALA LUMPUR, Malaysia, Oct.
 26, 2022 /PRNewswire/ -- Today Nothing introduced its most advanced audio experience to date, Ear (stick).
-Featuring up to 29 hours playtime, a 12.6 mm custom driver, and a comfortable half-in ear design, Nothing Ear (stick) delivers powerfully authentic sound with a featherlight feel, for just PHP 5990.
+Featuring up to 29 hours playtime, a 12.6 mm custom driver, and a comfortable half-in ear design, Nothing Ear (stick) delivers powerfully authentic sound with a featherlight feel, for just RM 469.

 "As we're about to cross one million products sold worldwide, I can't wait for people to get their hands on our third product, Ear (stick).
 It balances comfort while delivering our most advanced sound experience to date.
 The case is inspired by lipstick silhouettes and features a unique, yet functional, twist opening." said Carl Pei, CEO and Co-founder of Nothing.